Vision impairment; Impaired vision; Blurred vision

 - Eye itching or discharge.

-- Vision changes that seem related to medication.
-(DO NOT stop or change a medicine without talking to your doctor.)
+- Vision changes that seem related to medicine.
+(Do not stop or change a medicine without talking to your doctor.)

 What to Expect at Your Office Visit